 So far, we’ve awarded grants to nine domestic violence shelters throughout the country to help them make the transition to welcoming pets.

-Hawaii, Rhode Island, West Virginia and New Hampshire—just four states to go, and we’ll achieve our goal of a pet-friendly shelter in every state.
+Hawaii and Rhode Island—just two states to go, and we’ll achieve our goal of a pet-friendly shelter in every state.
 From there, we’ll expand our goal to have a larger impact on the overall domestic violence services landscape.